bmkramer/SesameOpenScience_site/content/about/main/index.md

   I am co-leading the'Innovations in Scholarly Communication' project which investigates trends in innovations in scholarly communication across the research cycle, and have organized many interactive workshops on open science.

-  Alongside providing detailed analyses of the open science transition in the Netherlands over the past ten years I have delivered strategic information for cOAlitionS and the European Commission.
+  Alongside providing detailed analyses of the open science transition in the Netherlands over the past ten years I have delivered strategic information for cOAlitionS, NWO, UKRI and the European Commission.
+  In the past years, I co-developed and taught an online course on scientometrics using open data with CWTS and COKI, and co-developed an 8-week online course on open research for NISO.

-  I am founding member of the Initiative for Open Abstracts (I4OA) and am currently a member of the Preprint Advisory Group of Crossref, as well as the Europe PMC and Literature Services Scientific Advisory Board of EMBL-EBI.
+  I am founding member of the Initiative for Open Abstracts (I4OA) and part of the coordinating team of the Barcelona Declaration on Open Research Information.

 show_outro: false
 outro: |